JieruiShi/Daily-Manager/README.md

 Change filepath in config.py

-Modules can be run alone
+Modules can be run alone, but need to configure filepath